yuchen-lea/yuchen-lea/README.md

 My life is mainly governed by the interest in cognition 🧠 and the pity for the suffering ❤ .
 Here's what's top of my mind:

 - How to represent knowledge?
-- How we learn? how can we learn better?
+- How we learn?
+How can we learn better?

 At the practical level, I'd like to make some contributions for: